Linda Yamamoto: Biography

 However good her songs and singing might have been, what people talked about most was the way she looked.
 Her stage costume of the time revealed her bellybutton, which became known as "heso dashi".
 For the times it was considered a very sexy, provocative look, bordering on scandalous, and "heso dashi" became the topic of much media discussion.
 In the 1970s she began spending a good deal of time doing a stage revue type show, often at famed the Crystal Room in Akasaka.
 Her shows were consistently popular, and the media began calling her "queen of revue".
 In 1989 she also started adding chanson to her repertoire, for which she won critical and popular acclaim.

 During the 1990s Yamamoto was mostly coasting on her successful past.
 Even a photo book of nudes only caused a small ripple of new interest.
 The durable star's career was once again revived, however, this time by a little girl named Chibi Maruko-chan.
 In her popular anime television program, Maruko-chan would sometimes imitate Yamamoto's songs and dance routines, which again spurred interest, and what finally became another full-fledged Yamamoto revival boom.

 In 2001 Yamamoto tied up with the popular Harajuku toy store Kiddyland to make a line of Linda goods.
 She also married for the first time that year, at the age of 50, to a college professor seven years her senior.
 In 2005 she became the "image character" for Wanda coffee.
 Throughout her career, Yamamoto has appeared on Kohaku Uta Gassen five times.
-Her greatest hit, "Neraiuchi", was featured prominently in episode 48 of Ultraman Taro, used as a brass band version in the anime Ace of Diamond and is one of the songs in the Nintendo DS game Osu!
+Her greatest hit, "Nerai Uchi", was featured prominently in episode 48 of Ultraman Taro, used as a brass band version in the anime Ace of Diamond and is one of the songs in the Nintendo DS game Osu!
 Tatakae!
 Ouendan.